My initiative is designed for and delivered in London

 Initiative Summary: Describe your initiative in one sentence

-Girls Allowed - EndZones will create active play streets that will empower young girls across London's underserved communities.
-Transforming underused spaces into vibrant, safe hubs for active, culturally competent play.
-Championing Clean Air zones and directly tackling childhood obesity, reduced life expectancy and violence through collaborative community engagement and expanded sports access.
+Girls Allowed (EndZones) will create active play streets to empower young girls in London's underserved communities, transforming underused spaces into vibrant, safe hubs for active, culturally competent play.
+Championing Clean Air zones and directly tackling childhood obesity, reduced life expectancy and serious youth violence through collaborative community engagement and expanded sports access.

 The Problem: What problem are you helping to solve and who will benefit the most from your solution?
 How close are you to the problem and/or community impacted?